NYU Transfer Acceptance Rate and Requirements — 2024

 Below we present the most current available NYU transfer acceptance rate as well as historical data.

-When trying to get the complete picture on how difficult it is to transfer into NYU, it is important to also look at historical data.
-Many schools have wild fluctuations in transfer acceptance rate from year to year.
-As you can see, NYU’s rates have indeed been somewhat variable in recent years.
+When trying to get the complete picture of how difficult it is to transfer into any given institution, it is important to look at historical data.
+Many schools have wild fluctuations in transfer acceptance rates from year to year.
+As you can see, NYU’s rates have indeed been somewhat variable.

 Historical NYU transfer rates are as follows:

 NYU offers both a fall and spring transfer admission cycle.
-The NYU transfer deadline for fall applicants is April 1.
-The NYU transfer deadline for spring applicants is November 1.
+The NYU transfer application deadline for fall applicants is April 1.
+The transfer deadline for spring applicants is November 1.

 However, not all programs allow spring transfers.
 For example, the following programs within the Tisch School of the Arts only accept applications for a fall transfer: